deckarep/dungeon-rush/README.md

       * Use less globals
       * Fix namespace issues
       * Remove redundant naming like some enumerations have their container name as the prefix
-      * Use some Zig based collections like the `generic` LinkList over the original C ADT style.
+      * ✅ Use some Zig based collections like the `generic` LinkList over the original C ADT style.
       * Bonus: Introduce unit-tests
       * Get building for other OSes (w/ community contributions)
   4. Phase 4: ???
       * I'd love to port this to Raylib.

-## A twist on classic Snake
-* DungeonRush is a pretty fun project/game.
-  * It's a twist on Snake
-  * It uses cellular automata to generate random dungeon levels
-  * It has weapons, buffs, enemies, bosses and loot drops
-  * It features classic pixel art and animations
-  * Don't forget the 8-bit style music and sound-fx

 ## Why Zig?
 Cause it's a game-changing, bad-ass language that unlocks super-powers and clicks in my head and this was a great learning experience.